 Council has been considering options to develop the airport to increase employment opportunities in the shire and to ensure the long term viability of the airport.

+At its ordinary meeting on 26 May 2015, Council adopted a Master Plan which identifies a strategic direction for the airport and potential redevelopment opportunities.
 This Master Plan has been the basis of two successful grant applications to the NSW and Australian Governments which have yielded funding commitments of $7.1 million.

-Around the Aerodrome
+Around the aerodrome

 The aerodrome has been built on an extensive beach ridge plane.
 It is bounded by the ocean, the Moruya River, a system of wetlands and native forests.